-Jay Hill was named the 11th head coach in Weber State football history in December 2013.
+Jay Hill enters his second season as head coach of the Weber State football team.
+He was named the 11th head coach in Weber State football history in December 2013.

 The Lehi, Utah native played college football at Ricks Junior College, where he earned junior college All-American honors at cornerback.
 He went on to play two seasons (1998-99) at Utah under Ron McBride.
 As a senior he led the Mountain West in interceptions, was named Utah’s Defensive MVP and earned second team All-Conference honors.
 He later played briefly in the XFL and signed free agent contracts with the Buffalo Bills and New York Giants.